VetSec/Interviewee-Questions/README.md

-# intervieweequestions
-51 Great Questions to Ask in an Interview
+# 51 Great Questions to Ask in an Interview

 # Questions to Ask About the Job
 - What does a typical day look like?